JakeTurner616/JakeTurner616.github.io/_posts/2024-30-24-pygame-lua-bindings.md

 - **Lua-Pygame Bindings**: Seamlessly integrates Lua scripting capabilities with Pygame's graphical functions.
 - **High-Level Abstractions**: Handles events and main game loop through Lua, reducing the need for verbose Python code.
 - **Cross-Platform Compatibility**: Works across different systems where Python can run.

+> View all the ported and extra implemented methods on the [wiki](https://github.com/JakeTurner616/pygame-lua-bindings/wiki).
+{: .prompt-tip }

+> View all the examples, ported games, demos, and souce code in the [/examples](https://github.com/JakeTurner616/pygame-lua-bindings/tree/main/examples) directory of the repo.
+{: .prompt-tip }

 ---